jefdaj/STAR-Vote/README.md

 - a *ballot reading station* that can scan a filled paper ballot and read it to the voter (for accessibility purposes)
 - a *vote submission station* at which voters can cast their completed ballots.

-The plan is roughly:
+The plan is roughly to:

 - [ ] Update the old code and get everything running on current Haskell and Nix infrastructure
 - [ ] Add demos and user-friendly documentation
-- [ ] Swap out the "public, append-only bulletin board" and use the Cardano blockchain for all public communication
+- [ ] Swap out the "public, append-only bulletin board" module for the [Cardano blockchain][2]
-- [ ] Swap out the back-end applications for versions built on top of ATALA PRISM
+- [ ] Swap out the back-end management applications and voter check-in station for something built with [ATALA PRISM][3]

 Once the bugs are worked out and everyone trusts it, the next step will be to relax the in-person voting requirements and move toward the more convenient system on your smartphone that everyone is really envisioning.